aditi-n21/swarm-bots/README.md

 OBJECTIVE –

-A swarm-bot are mobile robots which are able to self-assemble by connecting with each other to explore, navigate and transport heavy objects on rough terrains which will help in reduction of fuel consumption, accident avoidance.
+A swarm-bot are mobile robots which are able to self-assemble by connecting with each other to explore, navigate and transport heavy objects on rough terrains which will help in reduction of fuel consumption, accident avoidance.<br>

-COMPONENTS:
+COMPONENTS: <br>
 Arduino Uno Board with cables
 Breadboard
 Robot Chassis